jfoclpf/words-pt/readme.md

 })
 ```

-## just the file
+## Just the file

 If you simply want for the plain file, wherein the words are separated by newlines `\n`, check the present file [wordsList.zip](wordsList.zip?raw=true).
-The corresponding unzipped file is encoded in `iso-8859-1`.
+The corresponding unzipped file is encoded in `ISO-8859-1`.